romilly/start-apl/manuscript/Chapter1.md

 ## Array programming without explicit loops

-APL treat the two lists of numbers as _vectors_ and it adds the corresponding elements together.
+APL treats the two lists of numbers as _vectors_ and it adds the corresponding elements together.

 A lot of calculations need to be done on vectors, and APL's built-in